ustcljb/designing-data-intensive-applications/README.md

 ### About

-This repo contains the notes I took when I learnt the book *designing data-intensive applications*
+This repo contains the notes I took when I learnt the book **designing data-intensive applications** by Martin Kleppmann.